 Chicken and the 5G egg

 This strategy recently got a boost as the first wave of handsets with new Qualcomm X55 5G modem and Exynos 990 chipsets supporting DSS arrived in the market – further fuelling interest from operators.
-Operators around the world are now launching branded, lower cost 5G handsets to hopefully kickstart the markets and – the next generation of higher end phones included the rumoured Apple iPhone 12 sporting 5G and DSS support due out in late 2020 – may further fuel a spike in demand.
+Operators around the world are now launching branded, lower cost 5G handsets to hopefully kickstart the markets, and the next generation of higher end phones – including the Apple iPhone 12 sporting 5G and DSS support, due out in late 2020 [and just launched by the time we published this piece on our blog] – may further fuel a spike in demand.

 Another likely driver may well come from the ongoing increasing demand for home working as businesses start to insist on separate networking connections for home workers that can be controlled and secured without having to get involved with consumer grade home broadband routers and DSL based connectivity.
 Furthermore, the demand to deliver extremely fast and reliable connectivity at home to satisfy the new WFH rules has never been so high, putting pressure on fixed infrastructure which is expensive to deploy in non-urban areas.
 In this use case, 5G could offer a compelling alternative with the advantage of immediate high data performance, self-service and wire-free installation.